52.3

 About Little River County, Arkansas

-Little River excels in tax burden (88.7/100) with an effective tax rate of just 0.484%, and offers highly affordable housing with a median home value of $113,400 and median rent of $812/month.
-Health outcomes are solid at 63.6/100, supported by reasonable healthcare infrastructure for a rural county.
+Little River excels in tax efficiency with a score of 87.5 and an effective tax rate of just 0.484%, among the lowest in the region.
+Housing affordability also stands out, with a median home value of $113,400 and median rent of $812/month, making it accessible for working families.

 Score breakdown